 Car Sharing Options

-If you only want to use a car for an hour here or there for errands, you might want to look into car share options such as Zip Car or City Car Share.
+If you only want to use a car for an hour here or there for errands, you might want to look into car share options such as Zip Car, City Car Share, or Gig.
 These companies have cars available in locations all around San Francisco including near UCSF (Zipcar and City Car Share has cars available directly in the UCSF parking garage).